drmiket/Microsoft-Win32-Content-Prep-Tool/README.md

 - -o <output_file> Output folder for the generated .intunewin file.
 - -a <catalog_folder> Catalog folder for all catalog files.
 All files in this folder will be treated as catalog file for Win10 S mode.

 **Note: The generated .intunewin file contains all compressed and encrypted source setup files and the encryption information to decrypt it.
-Please keep it in the safe place as your source setup files.**
+Please keep it in the same place as your source setup files.**